tanotosh/lab-5-phase-2/README.md

 * * *

-- `LoggedInView.java` (tip: refer to the other views for similar code)
+- `LoggedInView.java` (tip: refer to the other views for similar code) Amal

   - [ ] TODO: save the logout controller in the instance variable.
   - [ ] TODO: execute the logout use case through the Controller

 * * *

-- `LogoutController.java` (tip: refer to the other controllers for similar code)
+- `LogoutController.java` (tip: refer to the other controllers for similar code) Abeera

   - [ ] TODO: Save the interactor in the instance variable.
   - [ ] TODO: run the use case interactor for the logout use case

 * * *

-- `LogoutInputData.java` (should be done with the LogoutInteractor TODOs below)
+- `LogoutInputData.java` (should be done with the LogoutInteractor TODOs below) Shannon

   - [ ] TODO: save the current username in an instance variable and add a getter.

-- `LogoutInteractor.java` (tip: refer to `ChangePasswordInteractor.java` for similar code)
+- `LogoutInteractor.java` (tip: refer to `ChangePasswordInteractor.java` for similar code) Gaia

   - [ ] TODO: save the DAO and Presenter in the instance variables.
   - [ ] TODO: implement the logic of the Logout Use Case